 The Cost of Building a New Garden Patio

-Adding a patio to your home is a great way to extend your usable space, making a more permanent way to enjoy your garden when the weather in the UK lets you be outside.
+Patio installation can be a great way to extend your usable space, making a more permanent way to enjoy your garden when the weather in the UK lets you be outside.

-New patio costs
+Concrete patio costs

 A poured concrete patio might bring to mind a basic and “unfinished” looking surface, like you might find in a farmyard of building site, but if treated and laid correctly, concrete can be used to create a stylish, smooth finish straight out of a high-end design magazine.